200 hour Teacher Training

 *Saturdays afternoon & all day Sundays off

-*There will be 2 evenings activities per week
+*There will be 2 evening activities per week

 “Devotedly with a pure heart, who so ever comes to Rishikesh, the Brahmteertha, (the supreme pilgrimage) and stays one night, becomes Godly.” -From the Ancient Indian Epic Purana

 Welcome to the world capital of Yoga: Rishikesh!
 A small town in the northern state of Uttarakhand, India, Rishikesh is scenically located where the holy Ganges River comes down from the Himalayas.
-It is here that the Char Dham Yatra (Four Shrines Sacred Journey)begins.
-Rishikesh quickly became famous when the Beatles paid a visit; and has been – along with Mysore – one of the most popular destinations for yoga in India ever since.
+It is here that the Char Dham Yatra (Four Shrines Sacred Journey) begins.
+Rishikesh quickly became famous when the Beatles paid a visit in the late 1960′s; and has been – along with Mysore – one of the most popular destinations for yoga in India ever since.

 Delhi lies about 6 hours away from Rishikesh by car.
 We can help you arrange a (shared) taxi.
 Another option is to fly into Dehradun, which lies about 15 km away from Rishikesh.